jelinj8/dso203/README.md

 You should find the compiled firmware file app1.hex (423,697 bytes) -
 - Put your DS203 into DFU mode (press and hold >|| button and power on) and copy the app1.hex to drive.

+Optional for hw2.81+ ONLY
+-
+-To get full speed oversampling, copy FPGA_281.ADR then FPGA_281.BIN in DFU mode to the device.